SimonAsaert/ZellaBackground/People.md

 <H3>1 BBY-2 ABY</H3>

 Having now tried to stay legitimate, he soon came across another Balosaur who was wildly different to himself.
 He found her endlessly interesting and beautiful as he fell in love with Mila.
 One thing leading to another, and they were married together where their families revealed they had raised enough for the two of them to escape Balosaur.
-They eagerly took the opportunity, leaving the poluted world of Balosaur to find themselves in the more acrid world of Nevarro.
+They eagerly took the opportunity, leaving the polluted world of Balosaur to find themselves in the more acrid world of Nevarro.

 <H3>2-5 ABY</H3>

-When they entered Nevarro City, they found themselves unwelcomed.
+When they entered Nevarro City, they found themselves unwelcome.
 The people here keeping them at an arms length which Berhtram saw familiar to his time in Balosaur.
 He worked in the mechanics here, applying his trade where he could though the lack of trust of Berhtram meant he was always kept away from the more interesting (and valuable) work here.
 His hope was kept alight with his wife though, with this isolation from others forcing them to be closer to each other.
 And soon they heard of an opportunity to move to another settlement in the region

 <H3>5-17 ABY</H3>